-City Plan Foundation: People are valued and they feel safe, included and connected Community perception of safety TBD Level of public transport usage Bus: 4.5% Train: 1.3% (Statistics retrieved from ABS, 2021) Number of playgrounds with inclusive equipment 62 Number of people participating in Council organised activities in our centres 85,000 instances of participation across 7 Community Centres, Hubs and Youth Centre; 24,500 JP bookings City Plan Foundation: We are proud of our s trengths, achievements and cultural diversity Number of programs delivered that support intercultural partnerships and participation in same Estimated 230 programs are delivered that support intercultural partnerships and participation Council of Europe Intercultural Cities Index 77 Welcoming Cities indicator (tbd) Accreditation submitted & currently being assessed by Welcoming Cities City Plan Foundation: Our Communi ty is resilient and adaptive to change Proportion of affordable dwellings provided through Council's strategic property development program TBD Co-investment in projects supported through Council grants FY22/23 - Minor Capital Works Grants - \$100,000 awarded.
+City Plan Foundation: People are valued a and they feel safe, included and connected Community perception of safety McGregor Tan Survey data 20/21: Residents feel safer in the council area in 2020 with three in five residents stating they feel safe (60%) compared to 55% in 2018.
+A mobile CCTV trial was completed this year and will progress in the future.
+Level of public transport usage Bus: 4.5% Train: 1.3% (Statistics retrieved from ABS, 2021) Number of playgrounds with inclusive equipment 62 Number of people participating in Council organised activities in our centres 85,000 instances of participation across 7 Community Centres, Hubs and Youth Centre; 24,500 JP bookings City Plan Foundation: We are proud of our s trengths, achievements and cultural diversity Number of programs delivered that support intercultural partnerships and participation in same Estimated 230 programs are delivered that support intercultural partnerships and participation Council of Europe Intercultural Cities Index 77 Welcoming Cities indicator (tbd) Accreditation submitted & currently being assessed by Welcoming Cities City Plan Foundation: Our Communi ity is resilient and adaptive to change Proportion of affordable dwellings provided through Council's strategic property development program Through our Strategic Property Development Projects, Council is active in delivering affordable housing, including partnering with not-for-profit housing providers and investigating future opportunities to facilitate innovative affordable housing outcomes.
+All Strategic Development Projects include a minimum of 15% affordable housing.
+Over six projects delivered to date 39% of housing delivered was at or below the State Government's affordability price points.
+Co-investment in projects supported through Council grants 88 ANNUAL REPORT 2022-23 FY22/23 - Minor Capital Works Grants - \$100,000 awarded.
 54 Community Development grants were awarded to small community groups, clubs, churches and other organisations